 Every business needs an accountant, and every accountant resume that’s worthy of a prospective employer’s attention needs to measure up on multiple counts.

-- How to create an accountant resume that stands out.
+- How to write an accounting resume

-How to write an accountant resume
+How to write an accounting resume

 - The resume header